liferay/lexicon-site/src/pages/docs/patterns/Forms/formsValidation.md

     ![Form At Least One Field Validation](../../../images/FormAtLeastOneFieldValidation.jpg)

-    3. Losing focus triggers validation unless one field in the group field is focused.
+    3. Losing focus triggers validation, unless a field in the group is already focused.

     ![Form At Least One Field Validation](../../../images/FormAtLeastOneFieldSuccess.jpg)

 ### Full validation

-Forms are validated on submit action through the "Save" action.
-When a form is completely validated it will first do the partial validation of all mandatory fields.
-If this is successful, a service will be called.
+Forms are validated when they are submitted via the "Save" action.
+When a form is completely validated, it first runs partial validation on all of the mandatory fields.
+If this is successful, a service is called.

-In this section we focus on the return of that service call, that we reflect as an [alert embedded](../alerts.html).
+The example below communicates the return of that service call with an [embedded alert](../alerts.html).

 ![push alert example.
 Placed right below the last horizontal navigation label](../../../images/AlertEmbeddedExample.jpg)